David-LX/git-learning/readme.txt

 I make a change here.
 I now in branch mastert.
 I want to create a new branch.
-Now I am in beanch dev.
+Now I am in beanch dev1.